Raúl Díaz Arce

 Raúl Díaz Arce (born February 1, 1970) is a Salvadoran former professional footballer who played as a forward.
 He is El Salvador's most prolific goal scorer, with 39 goals in just 68 appearances.

 Playing career

-1985 to 1986 Arce played for Deportivo Jalapa in Guatemala.

-From 1988 to 1991, Arce played for Dragon in the Salvadoran second division, where he was the league's leading scorer in the 1991/92 season with 21 goals.
-Playing for Dragon, in two seasons in first division, Ignacio Raul scored 34 goals (89/90 = 13 90/91 = 21), in the second season he was the scoring champion of the regular season when he played four laps.
+From 1985 to 1986, Arce played for Deportivo Jalapa in Guatemala.
+From 1988 to 1991, Arce played for Dragon in the Salvadoran second division, where he was the league's leading scorer in the 1991–92 season with 21 goals.
+Playing for Dragon, in two seasons in first division, "Ignacio Raul" scored 34 goals (13 in 1989–90 and 21 in 1990–91), in the second season he was the scoring champion of the regular season when he played four laps.

 He then moved up to play for C.D.
 Luis Ángel Firpo of the Salvadoran first division from 1991 to 1996.
-Here he won the league's top scorer three season in a row (1993–1996) with 24, 21 and 25, respectively.
+Here he was the league's top scorer three season in a row (1993–1996) with 24, 21 and 25 goals, respectively.
 In Luis Ángel Firpo he scored in five seasons with a total of 119 goals.
-These early achievements earned him a spot in the national team and employment in the U.S. Soccer.
+These early achievements earned him a spot in the national team and a move to the United States.

 D.C.
 United

 In 1996, Diaz Arce signed with Major League Soccer, and was drafted tenth overall in the MLS Inaugural Player Draft by D.C.
-United.
-He quickly established himself as a dangerous striker in the league, scoring 23 goals in his first season with United, second in the league behind Roy Lassiter, and still the fifth best single-season mark in MLS history.
+United on February 6.
+On April 20, Diaz Arce recorded the first goal in D.C.
+United's history when he scored in the 7th minute against the LA Galaxy.
+He quickly established himself as a dangerous striker in the league, scoring 23 goals in his first season with United, second in the league behind Roy Lassiter.
 Diaz Arce was also the first player in MLS history to score a hat-trick in postseason play.
 He scored 3 against the Tampa Bay Mutiny on October 10, 1996.
-DC United won 4-1 and went on to become the first MLS Champions.
-Diaz Arce continued to light things up in his second season, registering 15 goals, and helping D.C.
+DC United won 4-1 and went on to become the first MLS champions.
+Diaz Arce continued to perform well in his second season, registering 15 goals, and helping D.C.
 United to win their second consecutive MLS Cup.

 New England Revolution

-Salary cap pressures and reported conflicts between Diaz Arce and Marco Etcheverry, resulted in D.C. trading one of the league's most prolific scorers to the New England Revolution in the offseason of 1997.
-Diaz Arce continued to excel in New England, scoring 18 goals and 8 assists for his new team.
+Salary cap pressures and reported conflicts between Diaz Arce and Marco Etcheverry, resulted in D.C. trading one of the league's most prolific scorers to the New England Revolution.
+The deal was not well received by D.C.
+United's fanbase.